Diversity, Equity, and Inclusion policy – WildEarth Guardians’ commitment to diversity, equity, and inclusion

 Diversity, Equity, and Inclusion

 WildEarth Guardians recognizes that numerous communities continue to be underrepresented in the environmental movement.
-Lack of access, opportunity, and disparity of power in decisions affecting our shared planet is an injustice.
-This document represents our commitment to change that state of affairs by changing the culture and makeup of our own organization.
+Lack of access, lack of opportunity, and disparity of power in decisions affecting our shared planet is an injustice.
+This document represents our commitment to change that state of affairs by changing the culture of our own organization.

-To achieve our mission, WildEarth Guardians is addressing inequity, both internally and externally.
-Power to manage our public lands and waters—our common wealth—is being seized and consolidated by special interests.
-We must reverse this trend that threatens our lands, waters, and Western communities.
+Power to manage lands and waters is being seized and consolidated by special interests.
+We must reverse this trend that threatens lands, waters, and Western communities.

 Environmental Justice Principles that Guide Our Work